jcorbett/nuxt3-vuetify3-starter/README.md

-# Nuxt 3 Minimal Starter
+# Nuxt 3 & Vuetify 3 Minimal Starter

 Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.

+Look at the [Vuetify 3 documentation](https://v3.vuetifyjs.com/en/getting-started/installation/) to learn more.

 ## Setup